-In response to current directions from authorities, the following changes to our SDA service levels will apply from midnight 15 July until further notice.
+In response to current directions from authorities, the following changes to our SDA service levels will apply until further notice.

-- All meetings and tenancy management services are conducted remotely
+- Meetings and tenancy management services are conducted remotely where possible

-- Property maintenance is limited to emergency and urgent repairs with strict infection control measures in place
+- Property maintenance is limited to essential maintenance and repairs with strict infection control measures in place

 - Inspections and moves to SDA by new residents will be delayed until further notice unless an emergency